 This doesn’t just go for meat products, though, because the dairy and egg industries are in the same niche working together in animal agriculture.
 Dairy cows are forcefully impregnated, their calves are taken away and killed shortly after, their milk is stolen and, after a few years, they end up as hamburger meat.

 And you have probably heard about little chicks being shredded or gassed alive, if not just thrown away on top of each other in a huge garbage bin as if they were inanimate objects.

 We’re not just thinking about the farm animals, of course.
 Humans all over the world have to suffer because of the huge demand for animal products.
 How?
 As of today, we would have enough food to feed 10 billion people, while only 7 billion are in this world.
 But as it turns out, 50% of grains worldwide are being eaten by animals in the industries… while 82% of children living next to livestock are starving.
 The meat that’s produced in these areas is then being shipped to the 1st world in order for us to eat.

-Around 70% of the grain grown in the US alone is fed to livestock - that’s enough grain to feed 800 million people.
+Around 70% of the grain grown in the US alone is fed to livestock – that’s enough grain to feed 800 million people.
 At the same time, incredible amounts of water are being used to produce animal products.
 Being vegan could save up to 724,925 gallons of water per person each year.
-Think how powerful this change could be for everyone!
+Think about how powerful this change could be for everyone!

 6. Animal products are dirty